-For those unable to take the stairs, there is a DVD screen in the Gardner room with a programme which allows a viewing of the first-floor gallery.
-If you do make the ascent please note on the way up the exquisite photographic details taken by one of our volunteers of some of our textiles, and a bust of Gerald Pitman, founder member of the Museum.
+If you make the ascent up the sky-blue stairs please note on the way up the exquisite photographic details taken by one of our volunteers of some of our textiles, and a bust of Gerald Pitman, founder member of the Museum.

 Opened in 2016, this room celebrates the area’s rich natural heritage.
 It is named after Ruth Gervis, a founder member who was a Trustee and volunteer for over 20 years.
 She was also a popular and accomplished children’s book illustrator.
 She created the three collages of woodland, downland and riverbank from observations made by local schoolchildren.